munagekar/nnpso/README.md

 While using traditional approaches we get stuck up 50% of the times with a learning rate of 0.001.
 Even after 90000 iteration our losses for the best particle were at 0.002021174.

+# Project Guidelines

+-Testing : Rigorous
+-Comments : More the Merrier
+-Modules : Split em up
+-Variable Names : Big is OKay, Non-informative ain't -Code Format: Python PEP 8

 # Future Work
- - Tryping out other PSO variants
+ - Trying out other PSO variants
- - Working on Argparse for CLI
+ - Testing on MNIST
- - GUI for Visualization
+ - Adding support for more Layers